 I teach at the Writing Salon in Berkeley, Calif., and previously taught at UCLA Extension online.
-My students have been accepted into several prestigious MFA programs, including the University of Texas’s Michener Center, Johns Hopkins, Vanderbilt, the New School (New York), the University of Montana, the University of Tampa, and Antioch (Los Angeles).
+My students have gone on to attend several prestigious MFA programs, including the Iowa Writers’ Workshop, the Michener Center at the University of Texas, Johns Hopkins, Vanderbilt, the New School (New York), the University of Montana, the University of Tampa, and Antioch (Los Angeles).

 I could not be more satisfied with Cary as a teacher or with my overall experience in his courses.
 In class, Cary is a calm, kind, intelligent – I’ll go ahead and say wise – presence.
 He gives excellent feedback, and his praise is meaningful because he is unafraid to tell student writers when a piece of work isn’t there yet (better, he can explain why).
 He’s drily funny.
 It’s telling that a couple of students in our group were taking the class for a second time.
 The workshop itself is thoughtfully organized.
 Each week is devoted to a specific aspect of craft, with excellent readings that support the lesson.
 There’s also a writing exercise that is tailored to the topic at hand but also open enough that you feel you’re working on real stories, not just prompts designed to get your juices flowing in an amateurish way.
 I spent some time looking for a writing course that was suitable for savvy beginners – the kind of people who aspire to take their fiction seriously someday, and want the kind of rigorous, supportive, specific instruction that will really help them get there.
 The course was just what I needed.